 Upon designation, the institution will be responsible for:

-Participating in the design and implementation of an agreed plan of work in a timely manner and to the highest possible standards of quality;
+Participate in the design and implementation of an agreed plan of work in a timely manner and to the highest possible standards of quality;

-Bringing to the attention of the EILF designated contact any issue that can delay or compromise the implementation of the workplan, and/or the maintenance of the criteria necessary to be designated an EILF Centre of Excellence in Viral Hepatitis Elimination (article 2).
+Bring to the attention of the EILF designated contact any issue that can delay or compromise the implementation of the workplan, and/or the maintenance of the criteria necessary to be designated an EILF Centre of Excellence in Viral Hepatitis Elimination (article 2).

 Submit an annual report on the progress of the EILF Centre of Excellence in Viral Hepatitis Elimination and any other ad-hoc information as reasonably requested by EILF in relation to the EILF Centre of Excellence in Viral Hepatitis Elimination.